Petras Raslanas: Soviet security officer

 After the Soviet occupation of Lithuania in June 1940, he joined the NKVD and worked in Kaunas and Kėdainiai.
 In January 1941, he became head of the NKVD in Telšiai district and is claimed to be responsible for the Rainiai massacre, one of the NKVD prisoner massacres at the start of the German invasion of the Soviet Union in June 1941.

 During World War II, Raslanas retreated to the Soviet Union and continued working for the NKVD in Perm, Yaroslavl, Moscow.
 In 1943, he graduated from the Graduate School of the NKVD.
 He returned to Lithuania after the Red Army pushed out the Germans in mid-1944.
 He was deputy director of various sections and departments of the Lithuanian NKGB and MGB.
 From May 1953 to May 1954, he headed the 4th Directorate of the Lithuanian KGB.
 He headed KGB offices in Panevėžys (1954–1955) and Kaunas (1955–1961).
 He was the head of the Operational Technical Directorate of the Lithuanian KGB in 1961–1969.
 He participated in the suppression of the armed anti-Soviet resistance.

 Later life and trial

 In 1960, Raslanas graduated with a law degree from Vilnius University.
 After the retirement from the Soviet security agencies in 1969, he worked at the Lithuanian Ministry of Public Utilities in 1969–1971, the Lithuanian representative office of the Council for Religious Affairs in 1971–1984, and the publishing association Periodika in 1985–1986.
 In 1991, he moved to Russia.

 In 2001 he was convicted of genocide by Šiauliai Area Court in Lithuania in absentia and sentenced to life imprisonment.
 Raslanas denied the charges and Russian authorities denied requests for his extradition.
 He continued to live as a free man in Russia.
-His date of death is unknown.
+Raslanas died in 2002.